dfelinto/blender-manual/manual/modeling/meshes/editing/edge/bevel.rst

 Spread
    The value used to spread extra vertices apart for *Outer* and *Inner Miters*.
+   This option is available when Miter Inner is set to Arc.

 Intersection Type :kbd:`N`
    When more than two beveled edges meet at a vertex, a mesh is created as